videosdk-live/videosdk-docs/ios_docs_versioned_docs/version-1.2.x/api/sdk-reference/participant-class/methods.md

 #### Events associated with `disableWebcam()` :

-- Local Participant and Remote Participant will receive a `Events.onStreamDisabled` event with `stream` object.
+- Every Participant will receive a `onStreamDisabled` event with `stream` object.

 #### Returns